 American Cat Fanciers Association

 Traditional Cat Association, Inc.

 Breeders from the United Kingdom commonly believe that the original Abyssinian breed has been extinct centuries ago and today’s breed is just a re-creation.
-This is somewhat factual as British cat fanciers initiated two separate revival of this particular cat breed.
+This is somewhat factual as British cat fanciers initiated two separate revivals of this particular cat breed.
 The years before World War II and after the war, which forced British breeders to start the breeding program anew as all the specimen were destroyed.
-Today, most of the short haired Abyssinian cats can trace their roots to the cats bred in England and the United States after the Second World War The breed reached the United States during the early years of the 1900’s.
-Serious breeding development by US fanciers started during the 1930’s and since then, their numbers just exploded.
+Today, most of the short-haired Abyssinian cats can trace their roots to the cats bred in England and the United States after the Second World War The breed reached the United States during the early years of the 1900s.
+Serious breeding development by US fanciers started during the 1930s and since then, their numbers just exploded.
 It ranked as one of the most popular short haired car breeds in America, second only to the Siamese cat.

-The Abyssinian cat is famous for their ticked or also called agouti coat.
-It is a very distinctive physical trait, showcasing a combination of colors on each of the cat’s hair shaft.
+The Abyssinian cat is famous for its ticked or also called agouti coat.
+It is a very distinctive physical trait, showcasing a combination of colors on each of the cat’s hair shafts.
 Every hair shaft has bands that are darkly colored, with lighter colors on the end that is close to the cat’s skin.
-At the end of each hair shaft is a dark-colored tip.
+At the end of each hair, shaft is a dark-colored tip.

 The Abyssinian Cat is a very well balanced cat.
-Both this breed’s temperament and physical attributes is the model of stability.
+Both this breed’s temperament and physical attributes are the models of stability.
 In modern cat shows, the trend for this particular breed aims towards a tapered and elegant muzzle with a body that is slim and ideally semi foreign.
-This medium sized short haired cat is light and should be graceful in its movements but also displaying their very developed muscular physique.
+This medium-sized short-haired cat is light and should be graceful in its movements but also displaying their very developed muscular physique.